Velocidex/velociraptor/docs/wix/README.md

 automatically installs the service.

-The advantage of building your own MSI is that you can customize aspect of the installtion like service names, binary names etc. If you are happy with the default settings it is easier to just use the official distributed MSI packages.
+The advantage of building your own MSI is that you can customize aspect of the installation like service names, binary names etc. If you are happy with the default settings it is easier to just use the official distributed MSI packages.